 Abby continued to argue with me.
 "You know this isn't the first time you've done that.
 It's the hundredth.
+And the only reason he found me is because of you.
+That noisy door gave me away.
 You should be it."
 She pointed at me.

 I am never it.
 I'm the best when it comes to hide and seek.
 If anyone wants me to be it, they have to find me first.
 It's not my fault I'm so good at the game.
 My dad even told me that I should get a trophy for my excellent hiding skills.
 I was the best at hide and seek.
 Everyone knew it.

 "Look, I wasn't caught, you were.
 You should've heard him coming."
 I said defending myself.
 "Why are you so upset?
-Just step up your game," I smiled then punched her on the shoulder.
+Just step up your game.
+You act like our lives depend on this on Hide and Seek.
+It's.
+Just.
+A. Game."
+I smiled then punched her on the shoulder.